Student Handbook

 Lakeside-Milam Recovery Center 425-822-5095

-Visit the District Community Resources website on Northshore’s district website for a more comprehensive list.
+Visit the Northshore’s district website (Resources) for a more comprehensive list.

 Academic Honesty